skelemoa/quovadis/README.md

 ### Pre Trained models

-This repository contains pre trained models weights for all the models that were trained as mentioned in the paper.
+This repository contains pre-trained model weights for all the models that were trained as mentioned in the paper.
 The weights of different models for different datasets can be found [here](./Pre%20Trained%20Models/)

 ### Scripts

-This repository contains scripts needed to parse the VIBE skeleton data into usable VaCNN and GCN formats.
-The scripts and instructions to use those scripts can be found [here](./Scripts/)
+The scripts needed to parse VIBE skeleton data into usable VA-CNN and GCN formats can be found [here](./Scripts/)

 ### Citation
 ```